British diaspora in Africa: Language

 Many White Africans speak a unique dialect of English, developed by interaction with other local languages.
-South African English is influenced by Afrikaans and the Bantu languages.
-The considerable Afrikaans influence can be seen from words such as braai, trek, lekker and ja in common usage.
+South African English is influenced by British English, Dutch, Afrikaans, Bantu languages, Khoisan languages, Malay and languages of India.
+The considerable Dutch and Afrikaans influence can be seen from words such as braai, trek, lekker and ja in common usage.
 Some Zulu and Xhosa words, such as shongololo, muti, ubuntu and fundi (meaning an "expert"), are also commonly used.
-Although South African slang is used by many younger South Africans, it would be unusual to hear it used amongst older people.
-The common greeting "howzit!" comes from the Afrikaans hoezit! (or "how is it?"); it can be likened to the US "howdy", the Australian "g'day", the Irish "howya?" or the Scottish "awrite?".
+South African slang is used by many younger South Africans, with older people not using it regularly.
+The common greeting "howzit!" comes from the Afrikaans hoezit! (or "how is it?"); it can be likened to the US "howdy", the Canadian "hey, eh?" or the Australian "g'day".

-Zimbabwean English (ZimEng) shares many similarities with southern hemisphere English dialects (Australian, New Zealand, South African) yet is distinct from its closest relative, South African English.
-Traditionally Zimbabwean English was predominately influenced by British English, with the minor influence of Afrikaans (compared to South Africa) and African languages, generally used to describe flora and fauna, with terms such as kopje, dassie and bundu (Shona for bush).
+Zimbabwean English (ZimEng) shares many similarities with southern hemisphere English dialects (Australian, New Zealand, and South African), yet is distinct from its closest relative, South African English.
+Traditionally Zimbabwean English was predominately influenced by British English, with the minor influence of Afrikaans (compared to South Africa) and Indigenous African languages, generally used to describe flora and fauna, with terms such as kopje, dassie and bundu (Shona for bush).
 This dialect came to be known as Rhodesian English, typified by speakers such as Prime Minister Ian Smith and P.K. van der Byl.
-After Zimbabwean independence from the UK in 1980, this dialect sharply fell out of favour and came to be regarded as an archaic, non-productive dialect, only spoken by the oldest generation of White Zimbabweans and nostalgic Rhodies and whenwes.
+After Zimbabwean independence from the UK in 1980, this dialect sharply fell out of favour and came to be regarded as an archaic, non-productive dialect, only spoken by the oldest generation of White Zimbabweans (including nostalgic Rhodies and whenwes).
 Zimbabwean English evolved with the changing social, economic and political conditions in which Blacks and Whites interacted in Zimbabwe; with the old, conservative Rhodesian accent being effectively replaced by the more neutral and prestigious sounding cultivated private school accent, which ironically retains some of its features.
 Today, the main languages spoken in are English, Shona and Ndebele.
 Only 3.5%, mainly the White, Indian, coloured (mixed race) and foreign-born minorities, consider English their native language.
-The vast majority of English speakers are Black Zimbabweans, who are bilingual or even trilingual with Bantu languages such as Shona (75%), Ndebele (18%) and the other minority languages, and thus these speakers have an outsize role in influencing the direction of Zimbabwean English, despite traditional native speakers maintaining an important influence.
+The vast majority of English speakers are Black Zimbabweans, who are bilingual or even trilingual with Bantu languages, such as Shona (75%), Ndebele (18%) and the other minority languages, and thus these speakers have an outsize role in influencing the direction of Zimbabwean English, despite traditional native speakers maintaining an important influence.